On the existence of curves with $A_k$-singularities on $K3$-surfaces: Introduction

 \subsection{Acknowledgments}

 The first author is indebted with J. Harris for invaluable conversations on deformation theory of curve singularities.
-She also benefited from conversation with F. van der Wyck.
-Both authors want to express deep gratitude to C. Ciliberto for many useful conversations, stimulating questions and suggestions.
-Finally, the authors want to thank T. Dedieu for very useful observations on the preliminary version of this paper.
+She also benefited from conversations with F. van der Wyck.
+Both authors want to express deep gratitude to C. Ciliberto and T. Dedieu for many stimulating questions and suggestions.
+Finally the authors are very grateful to the referee for his careful reading and many comments.
+He pointed out a mistake in the original version of the paper and provided a series of suggestions that ultimately improved the exposition and readability.